 You might also be interested in: Student Life in Bali – Nick Van Calck

 Isn’t Berawa a bit far from the University?

 I wouldn’t say so.
-It takes around 30 minutes to drive with your scooter.
+Driving your scooter takes about 30 minutes.
 Some days it´s faster, it all depends on the traffic.
-I don´t think its a problem because this is a place where I really enjoy living.
-It´s not as busy as Denpasar and it´s close to the ocean and close to my friends.
+I don´t think it’s a problem because this is a place where I really enjoy living.
+It´s not as busy as Denpasar, and it´s close to the ocean and close to my friends.

 Do you know of any vegan/vegetarian restaurants close to the university?

-In Denpasar where the university is located it´s also possible to find vegan restaurants.
+In Denpasar, where the university is located, it´s also possible to find vegan restaurants.
 There aren´t as many options as in Canggu, but there are a few places.
-Even at the campus you can get Indonesian vegan food.
+Even at campus you can get Indonesian vegan food.
 They have a warung with food where you can point at what you want.
 One Indonesian specialty is tempe, which is vegan.
 Also, it’s possible to make nasi goreng vegan.
-It´s really really cheap!
+It´s really, really cheap!
 It costs around 70 cents.
-We also have a pretty modern café close to the campus and they have the cheapest bowl I’ve had in my life.
+We also have a pretty modern café close to the campus, and they have the cheapest bowl I’ve had in my life.

 What are your opinions about Warmadewa University?

 It´s very modern!
 The facilities are new and we have inspiring teachers that motivate the students and the course selection is really good.